-Tribal trip to West Papua from 18 to 27 October 2025 / From 4,400€
+Tribal trip to West Papua from 23 Oct. to 1 Nov.
+2025 / From 4,400€

 dowload itinerary Book your trip

-After a hard trekking, we will arrive at the home of the last Korowai.
-These aborigines did not have contact with anyone outside their community until the 1970s and, to this day, they continue to practice hunting and gathering as a means of subsistence.
-We will share a few days with them and we will be able to contemplate their spectacular tree houses, built more than 30 meters high.
-In addition, we will listen to their sacred songs, with which they bless each routine action and we will accompany them through the jungle in their daily chores: hunting, gathering and making sago flour.
+This tribal trip to West Papua will start with a hard trek to arrive at the home of the last Korowai.
+These aborigines did not have contact with anyone outside their community until the 1970s, and, to this day, they continue to practice hunting and gathering as a means of subsistence.
+We will share a few days with them, and we will be able to contemplate their spectacular tree houses, built more than 30 meters high.
+In addition, we will listen to their sacred songs, with which they bless each routine action, and we will accompany them through the jungle in their daily chores: hunting, gathering and making sago flour.
 In short, we will witness that there are still human groups that live sustainably and in absolute harmony with nature.

-The guide for this tribal trip to West Papua will be Lucía Madrid, anthropological and cultural popularizer with a gender focus.
+The guide for this tribal trip to West Papua will be Lucía Madrid, an anthropological and cultural popularizer with a gender focus.

 Download the itinerary for this tribal trip to West Papua